charukiewicz/charukiewicz/posts/elm.md

 ## Conclusion

-Using Elm in production has been a been a very successful endeavor at Roompact.
+Using Elm in production has been a very successful endeavor at our company.
 Our latest project, with a front end written solely in Elm, has exceeded all expectations, both those of our users as well as our own.
 We have managed to take a set of functionality that would have been exceptionally difficult to build using our old methods, and using the strengths of the Elm language and architecture, successfully developed the largest feature in our entire software product to date.
 All of this done with a very high degree of maintainability and reliability.
 This post has been a record of our experiences with Elm up to this point.

 The decision to use Elm for the first time was difficult due to the risks associated with the unknowns that would come with a departure from normalcy.
 The decision to continue using Elm will not be.